Finance your Wingfield Court.

 If the parties have agreed in the contract that WINGFIELD is obliged to maintain the hardware in addition to the repair, the following shall apply:

-3.1.
-The object of the maintenance measures is work that serves to maintain the functionality of the hardware through device care as well as the replacement of defective or no longer reliably functioning wear parts.
-Replaced wear parts and spare parts become the property of WINGFIELD.
+3.1 The subject of the warranty is work that serves to maintain the functionality of the hardware components mentioned under 3.2.
+Replaced components become the property of WINGFIELD.

 If agreed in the contract, WINGFIELD shall make available for the reporting of defects and for user support at the times agreed in the contract - with the exception of public holidays at the location of WINGFIELD - a telephone hotline is available.